-The quick is attached to your dog’s bone, so once there is damage done to the quick, your dog is susceptible to infection in the bone which can become dangerous.
+Blood loss isn’t the only concern.
+The quick is attached to your dog’s bone.
+Once the quick is damaged, your dog can be susceptible to infection in the bone, which can rapidly become dangerous.

 Regular grooming is generally the best way to avoid a broken nail.
 Dog groomers and vets can safely trim your dog’s nails to reduce the likelihood of a break.